Maya Lin Focuses on Consequences of Climate Change in New Commission for Madison Square Park Conservancy Opening June 2020

 Born in 1959 and based in Athens, Ohio, Lin holds degrees from Yale and the Yale School of Architecture.
 She is represented by Pace Gallery in New York.

-Support for Ghost Forest is generously provided by Agnes Gund, the Ford Foundation, the Henry Moore Foundation, Pace Gallery, and Anonymous.
+Ghost Forest is supported in part by an award from the National Endowment for the Arts.
+Support for this exhibition is also generously provided by Bloomberg Philanthropies, the Jacques & Natasha Gelman Foundation, Agnes Gund, the Ford Foundation, The Ronald and Jo Carole Lauder Foundation, Marders, the Henry Moore Foundation, Pace Gallery, and Anonymous.

 Major support for Mad.
 Sq.
 Art is provided by Sasha C. Bass, Toby Devan Lewis, Ronald A. Pizzuti, Thornton Tomasetti, Tiffany & Co., Anonymous, and by public funds from the New York City Department of Cultural Affairs, in partnership with the City Council.